Pelicot rape case: Trial

 The following day, Gisèle was questioned by defence lawyers, who had selected a small number of images, from the thousands on her husband's computer, that appeared to show her conscious, sometimes with a sex toy.
 One lawyer asked her if she was an exhibitionist.
 Gisèle said that she found the lawyers' questions insulting, adding: "And I understand why rape victims don't press charges."
 The cross examination of the remaining defendants lasted from 19 September to 19 November, with the court taking a week's break at the end of October.
 The court screened videos of an unconscious Gisèle being raped by the accused.
 Initially, for reasons of decency, presiding judge Arata had ruled to exclude journalists and members of the public from the screenings.
 Following arguments from Gisèle's legal team, the judge reversed his decision.
 Most of the accused denied the charge of rape, saying that they were unaware Gisèle was unconscious and unable to consent.
 Some claimed they thought they were taking part in a couple's sexual fantasy or that the husband's consent was sufficient; some claimed diminished responsibility.
+In the videos Gisèle was obviously unconscious and could be heard snoring.
+Some men made thumbs up or victory signs to the camera as they abused her.

 Gisèle's three children, who were plaintiffs in the case (parties civiles) gave evidence on 18 November to tell of the devastation that had been wrought on their family.
 David spoke of a son in therapy; Florian spoke of his divorce.
 Caroline was convinced her father had drugged and abused her in spite of his denials, and said she felt like the forgotten victim in the case.
+Caroline mentioned that her relationship with her mother, Gisèle, deteriorated during the trial, to the point where she stopped speaking to her mother.
+However, in the end, Caroline was able to reconcile with her mother Gisèle and renew their bond.

 On 19 November, Gisèle took the stand for the last time.
 "This is a trial of cowardice", she said, adding that it was time to examine a macho patriarchal society that trivialised rape.
 Whilst admitting that it was her husband who orchestrated the abuse, she asked why not one of the accused had reported him to the police when they saw the state she was in.
 Defence lawyers suggested that she still felt sympathy for her husband or was under his control; one of them asked why she still used her married name after her divorce, to which she replied that her grandchildren were surnamed Pelicot and she wanted them to be proud of the name that was now known across the world, as it would be associated with her, rather than just her husband.